Wavetek Signal Generator

 output to see if this is similar to the main RF output in terms

 of harmonics.
-The Aux o/p passes through the two transistor amplifiers
+The Aux o/p is established early on in the overall

-This seems to prove that the problem is in the two RF amplifier
+doesn't.
+This seems to prove that the problem is in the two RF

-stages, one or both of which must be distorting the sinewave
+amplifier stages, one or both of which must be distorting the

-so, due to limited access, perhaps the best solution is to bench
+sinewave so, due to limited access, perhaps the best solution

-test the output board using bench power supplies and a signal
+is to bench test the output board using bench power supplies

-generator (knowing that the likely RF input will be something
+and a signal generator (knowing that the likely RF input will

-like -11dBm and the output needs to be OK up to the max output
+be something like -11dBm and the output needs to be OK up to

 What next?
 Well the construction